- 200g feta

 1. Begin by marinating the feta.
-If you have time, it’s best to do this the night before, but marinating for 20 mins beforehand will do the trick too.
-Cut the feta into small 1cm cubes.
+If you have time, it’s best to do this the night before, but marinating for 20 mins will do the trick.
+Cut the feta into 1cm-thick cubes.
 Pop them into a non-metallic bowl – glass or plastic is perfect.

-3. Peel and thinly slice the red onion then pop it in a large salad bowl.
+3. Peel and thinly slice the red onion, then pop it in a large salad bowl.
 Squeeze over the other lemon half.
-Add a pinch of salt and scrunch together with your hands to work the salt and lemon juice into the onion and quick-pickle it.
+Add a pinch of salt and scrunch together for 1-2 mins with your hands to work the salt and lemon juice into the onion.

 5. Finely chop the mint leaves and scatter over the salad.
 Tip in the olives and crack over plenty of pepper.
 Add 1 tbsp olive oil.
-Gently toss the salad.
+Gently toss the salad to mix.

 6. Divide the Greek salad between a couple of plates.
 Top with the marinated feta over and drizzle over some of its lemony marinade to serve.